Tamas-Gavlider/MyVault/README.md

 - Bootstrap - A framework for building responsive, mobile-first sites.
 - Python - The programming language used for the project.
 - Django - A high-level Python web framework that encourages rapid development and clean, pragmatic design.
-- Djano Allauth - Used for authentication, registration & account management.
+- Djano Allauth - Used for authentication, registration, login & password reset.
 - gunicorn - a Python WSGI HTTP Server
-- dj_databsae_url - allows us to utilise the DATABASE_URL variable
 - psycopg2 - a postgres database adapter which allow us to connect with a postgres database
 - PostgreSQL - The database used to store transactions data, user information, and other relevant data for the application.
 - Google Dev Tools - To troubleshoot, test features and solve issues with responsiveness and styling.
-- JavaScript - for Stripe and Google Maps.
+- JavaScript - for Google Maps.
 - GitHub - Web-based platform for version control and collaboration on software projects.
 - Google Fonts - Library of free and open-source web fonts.
 - Heroku - Used to deploy the project for hosting and managing the live application.
 - Favicon.io - To create Favicon.
 - [SmartDraw](https://www.smartdraw.com/entity-relationship-diagram/er-diagram-tool.htm) - To create ER Diagram
 - [FreeConvert](https://www.freeconvert.com/convert/video-to-gif) - to convert screenrecordings to GIF
-- Stripe - for payment system.
+- Stripe - used for implementing test payments to showcase how the page will function when it goes live.

 ### Stripe